twhl-community/halflife-unified-sdk-assets/README.md

 For example a map called `cs_office` should have all of its files stored under `mapsrc/cs_office`.

 Scripts used in the assets repository itself are located in the `scripts` directory.

+Guides covering how to compile assets are located in the `guides` directory.